Love Songs (Ayumi Hamasaki album): Music videos

 The videos for Sweet Season and Virgin Road premiered September 27, 2010.
 The music video for Sweet Season starts with Ayumi picking up her kids with her car, and driving back home.
 It shows her and her kids having fun at the swimming pool outside their house in a 1960s Americana style with a modern twist.
 Near the end of the video, Ayumi falls in the swimming pool slowly, with flashbacks of her and her kids.
 Then, she wakes up post partying and hungover (which is heavily implied with various bottles of alcohol are scattered all around her and she's very disheveled in a sequin jacket and jeans, messy hair and smeared eye makeup) at the same place on her backyard sofa, realizing that it was only a dream.
 She is dressed differently from before, changing from a sweet-looking mother and housewife into a rocker party girl looking woman, with heavy smeared makeup.
 The second version of the video features new scenes of Hamasaki and her children in the living room singing, and scenes could be seen rewound.
 This version was not part of her Love Songs's music videos, but seems to have been leaked from a parent of one of the children in the music video.

 The music video for Virgin Road features Austrian actor and model Manuel Schwarz (later to become Hamasaki's real-life husband).
 Virgin Road was Hamasaki's fifth-most expensive music video, behind Jewel, Green, Fairyland and My Name's Women.
 The video's production reportedly cost $1,000,000.
 The music video was shot in Los Angeles and features Hamasaki and Schwarz getting married.
 After that, they are seen robbing a bank and gas station.
-The video represents was Hamasaki's first encounter with large guns.
+The video was Hamasaki's first encounter with large guns.
 A police chase ensues, and Hamasaki throws the stolen money out of the car.
 Resting somewhere on the hill, helicopter throw grenades at the couple, but they escape.
 The PVs for Love Song, Last Angel, Virgin Road, Sweet Season and Do It Again were all filmed in California (mainly in Los Angeles), in the United States starting from November 19, 2010.